-Russian Court Orders Euroclear to Pay Billions for Frozen Assets
+Moscow Court Orders Euroclear to Pay Billions for Frozen Russian Assets

-A Moscow court has ordered Euroclear, the Belgian financial services company, to pay Russia's central bank between $200 billion and $250 billion in compensation.
-This ruling is in response to the freezing of Russian assets held by Euroclear.
+A Moscow court has ordered Euroclear, the Belgian financial services company, to pay hundreds of billions of dollars in compensation to Russia's central bank.
+This ruling comes in response to the freezing of Russian assets abroad.

 The Story